MayaGans/BayesianBabe/content/Tutorials/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Tutorials"
+title = "Writings"
-subtitle = "Networks and Statistics in R"
+subtitle = "JavaScript, Shiny, Networks, and general R musings"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.